 South Korea is an incredibly beautiful and diverse country.
-It’s a place where -20 degree winters meet scorching 35 degree summers and white sand beaches live in harmony with the verdant forest of rolling mountains.
+It’s a place where -20 degree winters meet scorching 35 degree summers, while white sand beaches live in harmony with the verdant forest and rolling mountains.
 It truly is a land of extremes and opposites.
-The time I spent there turned out to be one of the best years of my life, but what exactly is there to do in a land with a cultural pull to the unknowing outside world that consists of Psy, Park Ji- Sung and K-Dramas?
+The time I spent there turned out to be one of the best years of my life, but what exactly is there to do in a land where the cultural pull to the unknowing outside world consists of Psy, Park Ji- Sung and K-Dramas?
 Here are ten things I enjoyed that are worth ticking off your list.

 1. Visit Yongma Land